Europe is a fabulous solo travel destination.

 If it's your first time to Europe you may be inclined to cover as much ground as possible.
 The continent is diverse and everything seems so close – at least to those of us who live in North America or Australia.
 But in fact, Europe is a big place.
 Whether your plan is to go fast or slow, it's good to focus on a few destinations.

 - Take time to breathe in the city.
 Even though you want to cover a lot of ground, take a couple of hours to visit a market and chat with vendors or enjoy a park and watch how locals experience it.
 These are the perfect occasions for you, as a solo traveler, to connect with locals.
+Travel is not all about major attractions like the Eiffel Tower.

 Julie – Consider Eastern Europe (Serbia, Romania, Montenegro, Bosnia).
 Don't listen to North American news views.
 They are safe and beautiful.